M-Mbugua/finance-app/README.md

 # Worlde Clone

-This is a clone of the popular word guessing game Wordle.
-It uses Rich to create a user-friendly graphical user interface and Python to handle logic.
+This is a command-line clone of the popular word guessing game Wordle.
+It uses [Rich](https://github.com/Textualize/rich) to enhance the user interface, by adding colour and style, and Python to handle logic.

 ![Screenshot]()